 CC.6.5.4.5 Control Telephony and System Telephony shall only be used for the purposes of operational voice communication between The Company and the relevant User.

-CC.6.5.4.6 Control Telephony contains emergency calling functionality to be used for urgent operational communication only.
-Such functionality enables The Company and Users to utilise a priority call in the event of an emergency.
+CC.6.5.4.6 Control Telephony contains emergency calling functionality to be used for operational communication only under normal and emergency conditions.
+Functionality enables The Company and Users to prioritise a call in the event of an emergency.
 The Company and GB Code Users shall only use such priority call functionality for urgent operational communications.

 CC.6.5.5 Technical Requirements for Control Telephony and System Telephony